 I like the pragmatic approach I learned in the training.
 You have to create a test process that is useful.
 You cannot get lost in large administrative processes.
 Be aware that you only have a limited amount of time to test.

-I then started to focus on the question of how we could give testing a more prominent place at Rode Kruis Vlaanderen.
-My manager and I had some experience with test tools but these were mainly the heavier applications that you don't implement just like that.
+I then started to focus on the question of how we could give testing at Red Cross Flanders a clearer place.
+My manager and I did have some experience with test tools, but these are mainly the heavier applications that you don't just implement.
 Via the structured testing training we ended up at Testersuite .

 We started with the FREE model.
 That gave us the opportunity to gain experience.
 Soon we became enamored and went to the paid PRO version.

 You make the testing process visible with Testersuite .
-In this way we were able to take the business into an awareness-raising trajectory from our ambassador role.
+For example, from our ambassador function we were able to take the business along in an awareness-raising process.
 Through this you make clear what their role is within the testing process.
-This goes with trial and error.
+This goes by trial and error.

 How do you integrate testing?
 We don't have a testing coordinator right now.
 We are looking into that though and are in contact with Salves about it.